 Bangkok has malls (EmQuartier, Siam Paragon, Terminal 21) that stock most Western brands.
 Outside Bangkok, the supply chain is thinner.
 Pack these from home.

 • Sunscreen rated SPF 50+ for kids.
-Local sunscreen tends to be SPF 30 and contains skin-whitening agents.
-Bring 2 to 3 tubes per kid for a 2-week trip.
+Local sunscreen tends to be SPF 30 and contains skin whitening agents.
+Bring 2 to 3 tubes per kid for a two week trip.

 • Mosquito repellent with picaridin or 20-30% DEET.
-Available locally but harder to find a kid-formulation outside Bangkok.
-Patches and clip-ons work for under-2s.
+Available locally but harder to find a kids formulation outside Bangkok.
+Patches and clip on diffusers work for under-2s.

 • Children’s pain reliever and rehydration salts.
 Children’s Tylenol and Pedialyte equivalents are stocked at Boots and Watsons in cities, but the dosing chart on the bottle assumes English literacy.
 Bring what your kid is used to.